 VIDEO: Click the picture to watch the video on copyright infringement penalties and damages for infringement.
 Make sure you click on the Red “V” to SUBSCRIBE to our legal channel!
 You will get free general legal information updates right to your inbox.
 Knowledge is power!!

-There are a wide range of damages that may be recovered in a successful copyright infringement lawsuit.
+There is a wide range of damages that may be recovered in a successful copyright infringement lawsuit.
 In Frank Music Corp. v.
 Metro-Goldwyn-Mayer, Inc. (9th Cir.
 1985) 772 F.2d 505, 512 the court discussed general damages that could be awarded in a federal copyright lawsuit:

-“The Copyright Act of 1909 provided three forms of recovery to a plaintiff whose copyright had been infringed: actual damages, infringer’s profits, or statutory “in lieu” damages.
+“The Copyright Act of 1909 provided three forms of recovery to a plaintiff whose copyright had been infringed: actual damages, infringer's profits, or statutory “in lieu” damages.
 The Act provided for recovery of “such damages as the copyright proprietor may have suffered due to the infringement, as well as all the profits which the infringer shall have made from such an infringement….”
 17 U.S.C. § 101(b) (1970).
 The Act further provided that a court could award “in lieu of actual damages and profits, such damages as to the court shall appear to be just” within certain prescribed minima and maxima.
-A court making an award for copyright infringement must, if possible, determine both the plaintiff’s actual damages and the defendant’s profits derived from the infringement.
+A court making an award for copyright infringement must, if possible, determine both the plaintiff's actual damages and the defendant's profits derived from the infringement.
 Sid & Marty Krofft Television Productions, Inc. v.
-McDonald’s Corp., 562 F.2d 1157, 1172 (9th Cir.1977) (Krofft I ).
-In this circuit, we have construed section 101(b) of the 1909 Act as allowing recovery of the greater of the plaintiff’s damage or the defendant’s profits.
+McDonald's Corp., 562 F.2d 1157, 1172 (9th Cir.1977) ( Krofft I ).
+In this circuit, we have construed section 101(b) of the 1909 Act as allowing recovery of the greater of the plaintiff's damage or the defendant's profits.

-“Actual damages” are the extent to which the market value of a copyrighted work has been injured or destroyed by an infringement.
+As one court put it: “Actual damages” are the extent to which the market value of a copyrighted work has been injured or destroyed by an infringement.
 See Nimmer on Copyright § 14.02, at 14–6 (1985).
-In this circuit, we have stated the test of market value as “what a willing buyer would have been reasonably required to pay to a willing seller for plaintiffs’ work.”
+In this circuit, we have stated the test of market value as “what a willing buyer would have been reasonably required to pay to a willing seller for plaintiffs' work.”